NICKSONMOGAKA/phase-4-group-project/README.md

 #### Home Page:
 - The home page introduces users to ShopEase, featuring promotional items and discounts.

+#### Logging in
+- In order to make use of this application properly, you will have to log into a user account.
+- For this project, we have two users in the database namely Bob and Alice
+- Use the following login details to view and purchase products;
+      bob@example.com
+      securepassword

+- Alternatively you can make use of Alice's account;
+      alice@example.com
+      password123

 #### Navigating to Products:
 - Click the "Products" link to view the available items.
 - Use the filter options to narrow down products by category.